This post is part of the series U.A.E

 The Dubai Fountain is the world’s largest dancing fountain with a length of 275 m and nozzles capable to shoot water sprays up to 155 m high.
 But for me personally, the Dancing Fountain at Bellagio was and is my favourite!
 I can hardly compare the atmosphere of Las Vegas and Dubai.
 Las Vegas is absolutely different City!
-Furthermore it was the place where I felt absolutely “free”, happy and welcomed, and where everybody is treated absolutely equally!
+Furthermore, it was the place where I felt absolutely “free”, happy and welcomed, and where everybody is treated absolutely equally!
 Anyway, the evening shows in Dubai were gorgeous.
-But again – the atmosphere of Vegas and the dancing fountains of Bellagio is my Number One thing to experience when it comes to dancing fountains (you can visit my Las Vegas post here)
+But again – the atmosphere of Vegas and the dancing fountains of Bellagio is my Number One thing to experience when it comes to dancing fountains.

 Have you ever been to Dubai?
 What is your favourite activity in the Desert city?
 I’m so curious to read about it!